Affine-Mapping based Variational Ensemble Kalman Filter: Problem Formulation

 \subsection{Recursive Bayesian Filtering}

-Recursive Bayesian filtering~\cite{chen2003bayesian} is a popular framework to estimate the hidden states in a HMM, and it aims to compute the condition distribution $\pi(x_t|y_{1:t})$ for $t=1,...,T$ recursively.
-Throughout the paper, we use $\pi$ as a generic notation of a probability distribution whose actual meaning is specified by its arguments.
-Next we discuss how the recursive Bayesian filtering proceeds.
-First applying the Bayes' formula, we obtain
+Recursive Bayesian filtering~\cite{chen2003bayesian} is a popular framework to estimate the hidden states in a HMM, and it aims to compute the condition distribution $\pi(x_t|y_{1:t})$ for $t=1,2,\ldots$ recursively.
+In what follows we discuss how the recursive Bayesian filtering proceeds.